-While about three quarters of people are at least somewhat concerned about their health, many Americans don't consider the negative effects that certain small actions could have on their communities' health.
-For instance, more than four in 10 don't wash their hands every time after using the restroom.
+While about three quarters of Americans are at least somewhat concerned about their health, many don't consider the negative effects that certain small actions could have on their communities' health.
+For instance, more than four in 10 people don't wash their hands every time after using the restroom.

-This oversight, and others like it, become more jarring when one realizes the number of other Americans who are vulnerable to disease, including the growing number of those who lack access to preventive care — for example, we found 13% of people don't have health insurance.
+This oversight, and others like it, becomes more jarring when one realizes the number of other Americans who are vulnerable to disease, including the growing number of those who lack access to preventative care — for example, we found 13% of people don't have health insurance.